ntwalibas/ccollections/README.md

 It has the following algorithms: linear search.

 I shall be adding a red-black tree and a binary heap any time soon.
+Same with other search and sorting algorithms.

 This is currently for personal use right now, but if you stumble upon it, do as you please, per the license.